brdon209/Spotify-Stats-Project-Datify-/README.md

 2. Randomly selects one as the correct answer
 3. Adds 3 other tracks as decoys
 4. Creates an anonymous web player that plays the song with **NO visible track name**
+5. Shows connection status ("Initializing...", "SDK ready...", "Ready!")
-5. You guess which track is playing from 4 options
+6. You guess which track is playing from 4 options
-6. 5 rounds total with score tracking
+7. 5 rounds total with score tracking
+8. Displays final score after all rounds

 **Note:** Requires Spotify Premium subscription.
+If authentication errors occur, a re-login prompt will appear.
+If the connection fails, a refresh button is provided.

 ## Design